 Pisa is literally 2 hours after you get off the train from Florence (1.5 hours).
-Nothing else to do in Pisa except see the tower.
+Nothing else to do in Pisa except seeing the tower.

 Go to Spanish Steps, Piazza Navona, Trevi Fountain– all can be done in 1 day.
-Pizza Navono is a great spot for some sculptures.
+Pizza Navona is a great spot for some sculptures.

 Forum and Coliseum – It is worth joining a group outside to tour the areas or getting the audio guide if you like them.
-They will walk you around but you can then hang about and take your time in places.
+They will walk you around and tell you the main points, but you can then hang about and take your time in places.

 Eat Dinner at L’Eau Vive this is near the Pantheon so you can do that before dinner.

 Make reservations for upstairs.
 Be sure to make a reservation, for upstairs, as soon as you get into the country, don’t wait until you are in Rome.
 PS they sing Ave Maria at 9, but you do not have to participate!